 Maintenance of DoD's weapon systems and mission support assets (i.e., materiel maintenance) is a critical element in the readiness and sustainability of combatforces.
 The distribution of maintenance workloads among the public and private sectors is instrumental in maintaining a robust and viable industrial base.
-DoD's materiel maintenance operations support a wide range of weapon systems including about 280 ships, 14,000 aircraft/helicopters, 800 strategic missiles, and 350,000 ground combat and tactical vehicles.
+DoD's materiel maintenance operations in FY 2014 supported a wide range of weapon systems including 439,940 ground combat and tactical vehicles, 13,935 aircraft/helicopters, 783 strategic missiles, and 225 ships.

 DoD maintenance is accomplished by two different yet complementary components — depot-level and field-level maintenance activities.
 The two components are distinguished largely by their relative capabilities, flexibility, agility, and capacity.

 Field-level maintenance comprises shop-type work as well as on-equipment maintenance activities at maintenance levels other than depot.
 Intermediate or shop-type work includes: limited repair of commodity-oriented assemblies and end items (e.g., electronic “black boxes” and mechanical components); job shop, bay, and production line operations for special requirements; repair of subassemblies such as circuit boards; software maintenance; and fabrication or manufacture of repair parts, assemblies, and components.
 On-equipment or organizational maintenance is normally performed by an operating unit on a day-to-day basis to support operations of its assigned weapon systems and equipment.
 Organizational maintenance encompasses a number of categories, such as inspections, servicing, handling, preventive maintenance, and corrective maintenance.
 Although no set of financial management systems captures the total cost of field-level maintenance, for FY 2014 it was estimated to be in the range of $41.9 billion.